z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 This is the z88dk 32-bit IEEE-754 (mostly) standard Am9511A floating point maths package, designed to work with the SCCZ80 and ZSDCC compiler IEEE-754 (mostly) standard 32-bit floating point interfaces.

-This library is designed solely and expressly to support the AMD Am9511A Arithmetic Processor Unit.
-The initial implementation is for the Am9511 APU Module, designed for the RC2014.
-Later expansion will support the DAI, and the YAZ180, and other classic machines with the Am9511A APU.
+This library is designed solely and expressly to support the AMD Am9511A (Intel 8231A) Arithmetic Processor Unit.
+The initial implementation is for the Am9511 APU Module, designed for the RC2014 with either z80 or 8085 CPU.
+Later expansion will support the DAI, and the YAZ180, and other classic z80 and 8085 machines with the Am9511A APU.

 *@feilipu, August 2020*